 Nat Daniel playing the only chord he knew as he was not a guitar player

-Danelectro built some unusual and innovative instruments during including the first 12-string electric guitar (Bellzouki), 4-string bass, 6-string bass that (was also used as a Baritone Guitar and Tic Tac Bass), double neck guitars and the Guitarlin (guitar with 25-inch scale and 31 frets that allowed the player to cover guitar and mandolin range) all heard on many landmark recordings.
+Danelectro built some unusual and innovative instruments during including the first 12-string electric guitar (Bellzouki), 4-string bass, the first marketed 6-string bass (1956) that was used on Nashville and LA recording sessions to double upright bass parts (Tic Tac Bass), double neck guitars and the Guitarlin (guitar with 25-inch scale and 31 frets that allowed the player to cover guitar and mandolin range) all heard on many landmark recordings.

 Nat Daniel design ideas have been copied and adapted by nearly all the major guitar makers over the years.
 Danelectro guitar designs were also built by Jerry Jones (and Coral) and are quite valued.
 The “new” Danelectro company manufactures reissues in Korea of these classic designs with a few slight improvements like the adjustable bridges for better intonation.